 In March 2018, the Company signed a definitive agreement with Yunify Natural Technologies ("Yunify"), a Quebec based health and personal care research and innovation technology company.
-Per the agreement, the Company subscribed for a \$2,000,000 (\$600,000 paid on signing) convertible debenture bearing interest at six percent per annum.
-The remaining \$1,400,000 is due within one year to the maturity date.
+The Company has subscribed for a \$2,000,000 (\$600,000 paid on signing) convertible debenture bearing interest at six percent per annum.
+The next \$400,000 is due upon the removal of the halt on the target shell company and the final \$1,000,000 is due upon Yunify becoming listed and trading.
 The debenture is convertible into units of Yunify at a \$0.225 exercise price.
-Each unit will be comprised of one common share, one-half of one common share purchase warrant of which one full warrant will entitle the holder to purchase one common share of Yunify for a period of 36 months from the closing date at an exercise price of \$0.35 per warrant, and one-half common share purchase warrant of which one full warrant will entitle the holder to purchase one common share of the Company for a period of 36 months from the closing date at an exercise price of \$0.50 per warrant.
+Each unit will be comprised of one common share, one-half of one common share purchase warrant of which one full warrant will entitle the holder to purchase one common share of Yunify for a period of 36 months from the closing date at an exercise price of \$0.35 per warrant, and one-half common share of the Company for a period of 36 months from the closing date at an exercise price of \$0.50 per warrant.
 By fully exercising the warrants, the Company may acquire up to a 40 per cent interest in Yunify.